AndreKoscianski/LogicSymbolsEditor/README.md

 I resort to programming string-replacement in a Lazarus Memo.
 That's roughly 15 minutes of programming.

 I'm using Linux; if I had Windoes+Office+macros, maybe I could've done it differently...

+## Compiling

+Download de files, open the project in Lazarus, compile.